ryzheboka/taskana-doc/new-doc-structure/first-example/docs/user-guide/features/jobs.md

 ## UserInfoRefreshJob

-Loads User Info into the User Entity from the database once in a fixed time interval.
+Loads User Info into the User table from the .ldif file once in a fixed time interval.

 ## TaskCleanupJob